 When you're done, you're going to get a “Certificate of Completion” for the course.

-Video, along with actual coding practice through a real-world project – is the best way to learn a complex framework like Spring Security 5
+Video in key lessons, along with actual coding practice through a real-world project – is the best way to learn a complex framework like Spring Security 5

 Each lesson in the course is either code-focused on a specific OAuth scenario, or theoretical, introducing you to the core concepts.
 Like all of my courses, the approach is “learn by doing” – or, more specifically, by coding.